BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 </quiz>
 ```

-The CanvasTo help with that, we parse the document ourselves.
+To help with that, we parse the document ourselves, giving us the flexibility to offer a simple syntax.

-The html parser `Beautiful Soup` is used to process the tags and interpret quiz structure.
+We use the html parser `Beautiful Soup` to process the tags and interpret quiz structure. `Beautiful Soup` is a Python Library that is typically used to interpret html used in a webpage.
+Here, we use it to understand the structure of tags in the document.

 ```python
 from bs4 import BeautifulSoup
 from bs4.element import Tag
 ```

 Beautiful Soup is explicitly used in a single method—the parse method of the Document Parser class—but all lower Parser classes expect a `Tag` as a parameter.

 All documents are passed to a Document Parser as text.
 Beautiful Soup then identifies all of the highest level `Tag` objects in the document.

 ```python
 def parse(self, text):